-The Water Siphonic Regulator from Aiwell Water controls and improves water drainage, helping to prevent flooding and damage caused by polluted road runoff.
+The siphonic drain system from Aiwell Water improves water drainage in cities, helping to prevent urban flooding and damage caused by stormwater.

-Aiwell Water has used its expertise with full-flow roof runoff to develop the Water Siphonic Regulator.
-When drainage pipes reach their overflow limits, a specialised, non-electric valve converts water flow from gravity-based to an airless siphonic drain.
-By utilising the full capacity of the pipes, the system is able to drain up to 40 per cent more water on flat terrain.
+In this system, when city drainage pipes reach their overflow limits, a non-electric valve converts water flow from gravity-based to an airless siphonic drain.
+By utilising the pipes’ full capacity, the system is able to drain up to 40 per cent more water on flat terrain.
 As the slope increases, total capacity may increase up to 200 per cent or more.

-According to the International Institute for Applied Systems Analysis (IIASA) the costs associated with flooding will increase in Europe from some USD 5.6 billion to roughly USD 29 billion by 2050.
+The costs associated with flooding will increase in Europe from some USD 5.6 billion to roughly USD 29 billion by 2050.
 Therefore, the market for this solution exists in all urban areas where flooding may occur.

 Can be added to existing pipe infrastructure